mrkmg/service-checker/README.md

 Current Version: **0.4.5**

-A node library to check if various web services are up and behaving.
+A node library to check if various services are up and behaving.
 This project is in beta.
+Expect everything to change frequently.
 Until version 1, the api may break at ANY point.
 After version 1.0.0, standard [SemVer](http://semver.org/) will be followed.

 Install
 -------